 Fugitive pigments, or in other words, pigments sensitive to light can lead to fading of colour and loss of definition in the painting.
-Obviously preventative measures could restrict this initial discolouration and it would be recommended that your watercolour is kept away from direct sunlight, for example, hanging directly opposite windows.
-Lights should be turned off wherever possible and blinds/shutters can be fitted.
-In addition, UV filters on glazing are also recommended to reduce the risks associated with light damage and protect your watercolour.
+Preventative measures can restrict discolouration, such as UV protective glass or museum glass.
+Even with this in place, it would be recommended that your watercolour is kept away from direct sunlight – for example, hanging directly opposite windows.

 Artificial lights should be turned off wherever possible or kept on a dim setting if they are on for an extended period of time each day.

 It is recommended that the conditions remain constant and Relative Humidity is maintained at around 45 to 60.

 Paper is hygroscopic, this means that it absorbs moisture from the atmosphere.
 Consequently, moisture absorption or lack of moisture can weaken the tissue fibres.
 High humidity may result in movement in the paper, putting it under stress.
 Mould growth and foxing are also exacerbated by increased humidity.Very low humidity can also be a problem as this makes the fibres brittle.

 If your watercolour has become damaged by mould or brittle decay we can prevent further deterioration and restore the artwork, seen below is a mould damaged watercolour that was previously restored by our Paper conservator.

 Avoid extreme fluctuations, around 16 to 19 degrees celsius is ideal.

 Hanging the painting on the interior of the outside wall should be avoided as the lower temperature may result in condensation and mould growth on the inside of your frame.